Exploring Emerging Blogging Platforms: What’s Next for Bloggers?

 — Choosing the right platform: Frameworks and decision criteria

-Pick a platform with a clear map from today’s needs to tomorrow’s scale.
+Choose a platform that clearly aligns with your current needs and future growth.
 The G.O.A.L.S. framework turns that map into a quick, repeatable scoring exercise so teams make defensible choices instead of guessing.

 How to score quickly